 RECENT POSTS

-Even people who were indirectly affected by the accident can be emotionally harmed.
+Even those indirectly affected by the accident can experience emotional distress.

 Who’s to Blame?